Web SDK

 const purchase = await qonversionInstance.sendStripePurchase(stripeData);

-Once you have successfully sent a purchase, request the updated user entitlements using the method described below and grant the user necessary access.
+Once you have successfully sent a purchase, request the updated user entitlements using the method described below and grant a user the necessary access.

 Entitlements

-To let Qonversion handle user entitlements, you should configure Product Center.
+To let Qonversion handle user entitlements, you should configure them in the Qonversion dashboard first.
 After you have it done, Qonversion will grant entitlements to the current user each time you send us a successful purchase.
 Then you can get the current user entitlements as follows.

 Identity